RMRRailfanner/Group-Participation-Guidelines/README.md

 We appreciate your cooperation with these rules and commitment to making our community a safe and respectful space for everyone.

 **SAFETY:
 Our community prioritizes safety and inclusivity for all members, regardless of identity or beliefs.
-To maintain this environment, the following guidelines are strictly enforced:**
+To ensure that our community is a place where everyone feels safe and comfortable being here, the following is not allowed:**

 Child Endangerment: We maintain a zero-tolerance policy regarding endangerment of minors.
 This includes prohibiting any posts or discussions that:
 * Include any predatory behavior, including attempting to befriend a minor in order to manipulate and exploit them (aka grooming)